Knowledge and Library Services

 We are here to help you find and critique relevant information.
 The library offers a wide variety of information skills sessions, which are available via MS Teams or face-to-face.

-To book or enquire, please contact us today sth.library@nhs.net
+To book any of our sessions, contact us at sth.library@nhs.net

-Do you want to be able to search for good quality information?
-This session will talk you through building a comprehensive search strategy and selecting relevant articles.
-Best delivered as a one to one.
+We deliver one to one training sessions on literature searching.
+This 1 hour session will talk you through building a comprehensive search strategy and selecting relevant articles.

 Knowledge Mobilization is the sharing, capture, creation, utilisation or reuse of organizational knowledge.
 The library can work with teams to ascertain how they can make better use of knowledge and information.